-The museum was built between 1873 and 1880 to display an important collection of skeletons, fossils and plants that had previously formed part of the British Museum.
+The museum, once known as the British Museum (Natural History) was built between 1873 and 1880 to display an important collection of skeletons, fossils and plants that had previously formed part of the British Museum.
 The museum’s collection grew steadily and in 1986 it absorbed the adjacent Geological Museum.

 The entrance to the museum is breath-taking.
 In its carefully decorated hall, enormous creatures are displayed such as a diplodocus and a mastodon, originally from Chile.

 The museum is composed of various collections displayed in this impressive building from the nineteenth century.
 We recommend visiting the following exhibitions:

 - Dinosaurs: Several halls of this museum are dedicated to the Mesozoic era.
 Here, visitors will be able to observe dinosaur fossils and skeletons, including some life-size models of dinosaurs.
 This collection is usually the children's favourite.

 - Mammals: In the Large Mammals Hall there are dissected mammals, as the name suggests, fossils, and an impressive life-size model of a blue whale.